aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 Currently, the driver only supports `JOINs` across tables from the same collection as long as the foreign key and primary key relation are present.
 This is equivalent to presenting the data in its denormalized form.
 For such `JOINs`, the minimal set of foreign keys and their respective primary must be used.
+This means the join condition must have an equality match for each primary key column shared between the tables and no other match conditions.
+In a case that TableA has PK1 and TableB PK1/FK1 and PK2, where TableB.FK1 is the foreign key from TableA.PK1.
+The match condition in the join will only need TableA.PK1 = TableB.PK1 and no other match conditions.

 For example, if we had the collection `Customer` whose documents roughly followed the form below, we would end up with 4 tables.